MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 Credit consumption can be monitored. see [Monitor usage](credit-management.md#monitor-usage) section in this document.

 In an environment, when consumption exceeds available credits, environment is in overage and some features are progressively blocked.
-Purchase of new credits and/or reassignment need to happen. see [Overage](credit-management.md#overage) section in this document.
+Purchase of new credits and/or reassignment needs to happen. see [Overage](credit-management.md#overage) section in this document.

 AI Builder credits can also come from AI Builder trial.
-In that case, they are linked to the user and don't need to be allocated. see [AI Builder Trial](ai-builder-trials.md) documentation page.
+In that case, they're linked to the user and don't need to be allocated. see [AI Builder Trial](ai-builder-trials.md) documentation page.

 ## Get entitlement to AI Builder credits

 First, you need to be entitled to some AI Builder capacity.
-This can be through one of the following paid capacities.
+Entitlement can happen through one of the following paid capacities.

-Some Microsoft products like Power Apps per app plan, Power Apps per user plan, and Power Automate Premium (previously Power Automate per user with attended RPA) plan include some AI Builder capacity.
+- Some Microsoft products like Power Apps per app plan, Power Apps per user plan, and Power Automate Premium (previously Power Automate per user with attended RPA) plan include  AI Builder capacity.
 Your environment admin can check entitlement in Power Platform admin center by following the instructions in [Capacity add-ons](/power-platform/admin/capacity-add-on) documentation page.
 When this amount isn't enough, you need to complete it with one or more AI Builder capacity add-ons.

-To purchase the AI Builder credit add-on in the Microsoft 365 admin center:
+- Main source of credits is AI Builder credit add-on that you can purchase in the Microsoft 365 admin center:

 1. In the admin center, select **Billing** >  [Purchase services](https://go.microsoft.com/fwlink/p/?linkid=868433).
     You need to be the billing administrator of your organization (tenant) to access this page.